LyykaPaws/PupperishBot/README.md

 module.exports.broadcaster = broadcaster;
 ```
 Obviously this file will contain your auth key(s) so do well to keep it hidden from view.

+Required files for the bot to run are all in the required_modules folder.
+The bot will not run without those files.